joel1di1/android-google-plus-omniauth-tutorial/README.md

 ## Your feedbacks are welcome !

-Don't hesitate to make a pull request if you want to add or clarify some informations.
+Feel free to make a pull request if you want to add or clarify some informations.